dogweather/forkful/content/en/javascript/numbers/working-with-complex-numbers.md

 weight: 14
 ---

-## What & Why?
-Complex numbers are numbers with a real and an imaginary part (like 3 + 4i).
-They crop up in various programming problems, especially in signal processing, quantum computing, and solving polynomial equations.
-Programmers juggle them to crunch these kind of tasks effectively.

 ## How to:
 JavaScript doesn't have built-in complex number support, but you can roll your sleeves up and handle it with objects and math.
 Here's a quick take.